momentum-design/momentum-ui/web-components/src/components/table-advanced/TableAdvanced.md

 ### Custom filters for column

-Here is an example how to define your own set of filters to column.
+Here is an example how to define your own set of filters for column.

 ```ts
 import { Filter } from "@/components/table-advanced/src/filter";